Fsu0413/QtCompile/content/Miscellaneous/NotesForThisRepo.en.md

 ## Reproduciable building

 I use a set of scripts to do the build and packaging for [reproducible building](https://reproducible-builds.org/) Qt.
-If you are interested in build method, please check the following GitHub repository.
+If you are interested in build method, please check the following GitHub repository. (**PLEASE DO NOT FORK THIS REPOSITORY!**)

 [GitHub](https://github.com/Fsu0413/Fs-scripts)